mayeechen/cs228-notes/preliminaries/probabilityreview/index.md

 In order to specify the probability measures used when dealing with random variables, it is often convenient to specify alternative functions from which the probability measure governing an experiment immediately follows.
 In the following three sections, we describe these functions: the cumulative distribution function (CDF), the probability mass function (PMF) for discrete random variables, and the probability density function (PDF) for continuous random variables.
-For the rest of this section, we suppose that $$X$$ takes on real values, i.e., $$E = \mathbb{R}$$.
+For the rest of this section, we suppose that $$X$$ takes on scalar values, i.e., $$E \subseteq \mathbb{R}$$.

 ## 2.1 Cumulative distribution functions

-A **cumulative distribution function** (CDF) is a function $$F_X : \mathbb{R} \to [0, 1]$$ which specifies a probability measure as
+A **cumulative distribution function** (CDF) is a function $$F_X : E \to [0, 1]$$ which specifies a probability measure as

 $$ F_X(x) = P(X \leq x). $$